larry-lime/pyfinny/financials/README.md

-# Financials Folder README
+# Financials Folder

+The `financials` directory stores all the financial data for each company

-This folder is where your company financials are going to go Example File Structure
+Example File Structure
 ```
  .